Want to avoid sun damaged skin this, and every, summer? Learn how in this post!

 - Minimize sun exposure when UV rays are strongest, between 10 am and 4 pm.

 - Use a well-formulated sunscreen with a minimum SPF 30 whenever possible.
 Curious about how to use sunscreen properly?
-Read more here.
+Read how to apply sunscreen correctly.

 Adding in an antioxidant formulation like our Bespoke Vitamin C Serum, helps protect skin further.
 Antioxidants like vitamin C and E and green tea, are antioxidants that help protect skin from the free radical damage that comes with sun exposure.
 Free radicals are unstable molecules that attack skin’s proteins (collagen and elastin, for example), lipids and worst of all, DNA.
 Antioxidants help protect against this kind of damage.
 We like to apply Bespoke Vitamin C every morning underneath our sunscreen.